xapian/xapian-developer-guide/tests/debugging.rst

 Using lcov
 ~~~~~~~~~~

-You can use lcov (at least version 1.10) to generate a test coverage report.
+You can use lcov (at least version 2.0) to generate a test coverage report.
-You ideally want lcov 1.11 or later, since 1.11 includes patches to reduce
-memory usage significantly - lcov 1.10 would run out of memory in a 1GB VM.

 See `lcov.xapian.org <http://lcov.xapian.org/>`_ for automatically generated
 reports for git main.